Scanning Tips

 There are three options to choose from, when scanning dark areas:

 • Scan the building as is - no extra light sources: With limited lighting, panoramas, point cloud coloring and VO will be impacted.
 Both are based on the pictures taken by the cameras during scanning.
 If no or only a very little quantity of photons reach the camera sensors, the results achieved are limited.
 If your project is not reliant on coloring, you can still scan, but the VO cameras will not be able to function adequately, and the SLAM will not be as stable as in a well-lit environment.
 When taking panoramas, stop for longer as the cameras will need longer exposure.
+We recommend skipping coloring of the point cloud during post-processing, which produces intensity values from the lidar measurements instead.
+You can achieve that by:

 • Cloud Processing: When processing data in the Cloud, you can deselect the point cloud coloring.
 You can find help on this in Point Cloud Settings.